Marketing is really important.

 Here are ClickUp features for every type of marketing organization:

-🤝 Team collaboration features for marketing agencies
+Team collaboration features for a marketing agency

 - Guest permissions for team collaboration with your contractors and external clients